 specific to that medication.

-The school nurse or other responsible trained person receiving the prescription medication shall document the quantity of the prescription medication delivered.
+The school nurse or other responsible person receiving the prescription medication shall document the quantity of the prescription medication delivered.

 In extenuating circumstances, as determined by the school nurse, the prescription medication may be delivered by other persons or a licensed pharmacy; provided, however, that the school nurse is notified in advance by the parent or guardian caregiver of the arrangement and the quantity of prescription medication being delivered to the school.